CamCove-Crichton/Whiskey-d_Away/README.md

 - I then began going through all the files I had either created or added to, and started running them through the respective validators to check my code, and in the process, neatening up some of the structure of the code and looking for any commented out code to remove
 - Moved onto adding images to my README file to start wrapping things up before starting my testing on the deployed site
 - I then went through all my manual testings running them on Google Chrome, Mozilla Firefox & Microsoft Edge
+- I then finished up the README by adding all the site images and user message screen grabs

+---

 ### Future Developments